Supporting Service, Programs, and Opportunities

-- Tutoring - Groups students receive free academic tutoring in almost every field of study.
+- Tutoring - Groups Scholars receive free academic tutoring in almost every field of study.

 Programs and Opportunities

-- Adaptive Technology – Through collaborative efforts with the Adaptive Technology and Accessibility Center, Groups students have access to technologies, like Kurzweil 3000 and Inspiration, which provide study skills tools to assist students.
+- Adaptive Technology – Through collaborative efforts with the Adaptive Technology and Accessibility Center, Groups Scholars have access to technologies, like Kurzweil 3000 and Inspiration, which provide study skills tools to assist students.

-- Ambassador Program - Outstanding junior and senior Groups students are invited to become ambassadors for the program.
-Groups Ambassadors assist the staff with programs and presentations and serve as mentors to incoming Groups students.
+- Ambassador Program - Outstanding junior and senior Groups Scholars are invited to become ambassadors for the program.
+Groups Ambassadors assist the staff with programs and presentations and serve as mentors to incoming Groups Scholars.

-- Chi Alpha Epsilon - The IU chapter of this national honor society recognizes Groups students who display outstanding academic achievement and strong leadership skills and those who serve as role models.
+- Chi Alpha Epsilon - The IU chapter of this national honor society recognizes Groups Scholars who display outstanding academic achievement and strong leadership skills and those who serve as role models.

-- Groups Student Freshman Grants (Freshman year ONLY) - Grants available to Groups freshmen that are based on need.
+- Groups Student Freshman Grants (Freshman year ONLY) - Grants available to incoming Groups Scholars based on financial need.
 To be eligible students must submit the FAFSA by March 10th.

-- Groups Upperclassmen Merit Awards - Grants available to Groups sophomores, juniors, and seniors that are based on GPA.
+- Groups Upperclassmen Merit Awards - Grants are available to sophomore, junior, and senior Groups Scholars that are based on GPA.

-- Healthy Links Initiative – Specifically created for Groups students who may desire to receive emotional, psychological, and/or social support with mental health concerns.
-Groups students interested in such services, work with the Groups graduate assistant who serves as a liaison to on-campus resources such as the Center for Human Growth and Counseling & Psychological Services to coordinate care.
+- Healthy Links Initiative – Specifically created for Groups Scholars who may desire to receive emotional, psychological, and/or social support with mental health concerns.
+Groups Scholars interested in such services work with the Groups Scholars graduate assistant who serves as a liaison to on-campus resources such as the Center for Human Growth and Counseling & Psychological Services to coordinate care.

 - Learning Communities - Students participate in ‘shared learning’ by taking classes together and in some cases living together.

 - Peer Advising, Assistants, Tutors and Instructors - Students helping students is a key philosophy behind the Groups Scholars Program.
-Peer advising assistants are trained to help the incoming class with fall registration and other programs, and peer tutors and instructors help guide students through their academic course work.
+Peer advising assistants are trained to help the incoming class with fall registration and other programs.
+Peer tutors and instructors help guide students through their academic course work.

-- STEM - The mission of the Groups Scholars Program Science, Technology, Engineering, and Math (STEM) Initiative is to prepare and enhance the experiences of first-generation, underrepresented students in the science, technology, engineering, and math (STEM) disciplines through structured mentoring, research, and academic support.
+- STEM - The mission of the Groups Scholars Program Science, Technology, Engineering, and Math (STEM) Initiative is to prepare and enhance the experiences of first-generation, underrepresented students in the science, technology, engineering, and math (STEM) disciplines.
+This is accomplished through structured mentoring, research, and academic support.
 For more information and for applications please visit our STEM initiative page.